 5. Trace Over the Remaining Lines

 At this point, you’re almost done!
 All you need to do is trace over any remaining pencil guidelines with sumi ink and your Nikko G nib.
-I chose to use this particular ink/nib combination for a reason!
-The Yasutomo’s KY series sumi ink doesn’t have shellac in it, which means it dries a brilliant matte black.
-The Nikko G nib is a medium-flex nib, which means you’ll be able to achieve a pretty consistent line width.
+I chose to use this particular ink/nib combination for a reason: Yasutomo’s KY series sumi ink doesn’t have shellac in it, which means it dries a brilliant matte black.
+The Nikko G nib is a medium-flex nib, which means you’ll be able to achieve a consistent line width.

-Drawing on handmade paper with a dip pen and ink is something you should do carefully and cautiously.
+Drawing on handmade or watercolor paper with a dip pen and ink is something you should do carefully and cautiously.
 Watch your nib for stray fibers; handmade paper tends to part with its fibers quite easily!
 You’ll probably find yourself re-dipping your nib in ink often because handmade paper is more absorbent than most other papers.

 Once you’ve drawn over all the guidelines, you’re finished!
 If you want, you can add a few black circles along lines here and there to give the piece additional contrast.

 About the Tracing Shortcut